Battle of the Bulge: 5 tips to beat that belly bulge

-You may be exercising away, and trying to do what you think should be moving that annoying little pocket of fat around your middle, but it just won’t budge.
-Although you think you are doing the right things, this stubborn area can take a while to improve and become that flat, sculpted tummy you may badly want.
+You may be exercising away, and trying to do what you think should be doing in order to shift the pocket of fat around your middle, but it just won’t budge.

 1. Move it to lose it!